 From Jericoacoara Airport to the village

-The airport near Jericoacoara is Jericoacoara Airport (code: JJD), located in a city called Cruz which is 35km away and about 40 min drive.
+The airport near Jericoacoara is Jericoacoara Airport (code: JJD), located in a city called Cruz which is 35km away and about 40 min driving.

-In case you come from other countries you might need to take a flight to São Paulo (GRU), Fortaleza (FOR), or Confins (CFN) and from those you may take a direct flight to Jericoacoara (JJD).
+In case you come from other countries, you might need to take a flight to São Paulo (GRU), Fortaleza (FOR), or Confins (CFN) and then, you may take a direct flight to Jericoacoara (JJD).